wassimkraouch/2020-ws_doua/slides.md

 ### slides.md

 Generate a `slides.md` file in the locally cloned folder.
-As a first content you can you the content from [https://github.com/webpro/reveal-md](https://github.com/webpro/reveal-md), i.e.
+As a first content you can use the content from [https://github.com/webpro/reveal-md](https://github.com/webpro/reveal-md), i.e.

 ```md
 # Title